SharvariMurade16/experiment-6/README.md

 # Aim -
-To learn about for loop and while loop.
+To study and implement C++ decision making statement loops.

 ## Software Used -
 VS Code

 ## Problem Statement -
-1.)
-Write a c++ code for printing numbers using for loop.
+- Write a c++ code for printing numbers using for loop.

-2.)
-Write a c++ code for printing numbers using while loop.
+- Write a c++ code for printing numbers using while loop.

-3.)
-Write a c++ code for making a triangular star pattern.
+- Write a c++ code for making a triangular star pattern.

-4.)
-Write a c++ code for making a square shaped star pattern.
+- Write a c++ code for making a square shaped star pattern.

-5.)
-Write a c++ code for making a pyramid of star.
+- Write a c++ code for making a pyramid of star.

-6.)
-Write a c++ code to get sum of the numbers printed.
+- Write a c++ code to get sum of the numbers printed.

-7.)
-Write a c++ code to make a Floyd triangle.
+- Write a c++ code to make a Floyd triangle.

-8.)
-Write a c++ code to make Floyd triangle of alphabets.
+- Write a c++ code to make Floyd triangle of alphabets.

-9.)
-Write a c++ code for password validation till correct password is entered.
+- Write a c++ code for password validation till correct password is entered.

 ## Theory -
 Loops are used to make the program less repetitive and compact ny iterating a part of a program several times .Thus,they are also  called repetitive control structures.